ZMcGroarty/Academic-Advising/pages/home.md

   </div>
   <div class="col m12 l4">{% include cards/card2-basic.html
     title="A Powerful Alumni Network"
     content="Our network of alums in the legal field are ready and willing to mentor our current crop of CLA pre-law students.
-All you have to do is ask us to make the connection." button-link="[https://liberalarts.temple.edu/our-alumni](https://liberalarts.temple.edu/our-alumni)"
+Find out     more." button-link="[https://liberalarts.temple.edu/our-alumni](https://liberalarts.temple.edu/our-alumni)"
     button-text="Learn More" %}
     </div>